haris-sujethan/Static-Personal-Website/README.md

 Visit my portfolio website at haris-sujethan.com, This app is compatible with all devices and screen sizes

-This is Desktop View:
+This is the Desktop View:

 ![](assets/HomePageDesktop.PNG)

-This is Mobile View:
+This is the Mobile View:

 ![](assets/HomepageMobile.PNG)